Author Guidelines

 Short author guidelines

 Article templates are available in LaTeX, odt, and docx formats.
-Templates are not required for initial submission (see the Submission and formatting checklist below).
+Templates are not required for initial submission (see the Submission and formatting checklist).

 Seismica manuscripts should contain no more than 10,000 words and 10 display items (i.e., figures, tables) in the main text.
 Seismica publishes three types of manuscripts:

 Reports, which contribute peer-reviewed useful information to the public sphere but may not represent a substantive advance in scientific understanding in themselves.
+Reports should also have at most 10,000 words and 10 figures.
 Reports include:

 • Null results / failed experiments: While null results are often ignored in the scientific literature, they can be useful in advancing science, for instance through highlighting difficulties in reproducing published results or by documenting the circumstances in which particular methods or approaches may be unsuccessful.
 Due to the lack of editorial interest and the difficulty in defining the value of negative results, very few journals offer the possibility for such publications.
 Seismica is willing to consider publications of null results where they are illuminating or instructive in the context of previous published studies.
 Null-result manuscripts should include sections on: the background to the study, methods, details of the null results, discussion of the null results in the context of previous work, and scientific and/or technical insights drawn from the null results.
 This last element is essential for a good null-result report - the insights presented there should serve as a 'take-home message' for other researchers in that field.

 • Software Reports: The goals of Software Reports in Seismica are to document new codes, to facilitate community use of them, and to ensure reproducibility of their outputs.
 Software Reports should include a main paper, plus a user manual and source code that should be uploaded to a public domain repository.
-The main paper should describe the scientific context, the methods employed, and detail aspects such as test case simulations, model verification, evaluation and performance.
+The main paper should describe the scientific context and the methods employed, and should detail aspects such as test case simulations and model verification, evaluation, and performance.
 Including the examples and test cases mentioned in the main paper as tutorials within the repository is strongly recommended.
-All code repositories must be privately accessible by the editors and reviewers upon submission, publicly accessible upon acceptance, and the codes included are subject to peer review.
-See Availability of data, materials, and code for more information.
+All code repositories must be privately accessible by the editors and reviewers upon submission and publicly accessible upon acceptance, and the codes included are subject to peer review.
+See the Ethical Guidelines for more information on data and code availability.

 • Data-based Reports (e.g., Large Community dataset initiatives, Instrument Deployments, and Field Campaigns): These submissions allow seismological and other field data collection (e.g., logging a paleoseismic trench or collecting photogrammetric data) to be documented via a citable and peer-reviewed reference that describes the data collected, the experiment design, and relevant collaborators.
 Ideally these manuscripts should be submitted as soon as possible - i.e., after the instruments and/or data are recovered, and initial data quality assurance (e.g., noise analysis) is completed.
 Datasets must be publicly available or be made available within two years via a public domain data repository such as the IRIS Data Management Center or Zenodo.
 If the data are embargoed, then the end date of the embargo and the repository for the data must be stated in the article.
 Reports are constructed given a specific structure: Scientific background and motivation; Description of the instrument deployment or field experiment (including technical details of the instrumentation, such as instrument response, make and model, etc.); Description of obtained data (including repository details), Preliminary observations and interpretations.
 For rapid, temporary deployments or experiments, the Editorial process will follow that of Fast Reports.